 The surrounding area is full of historic villages and sites, beautiful countryside and rural activities including vineyards, fruit orchards and sunflower fields.

 Fully equipped, modern kitchen.
 Stone benchtops, wall oven, microwave, dishwasher, gas cooktop, espresso machine, fridge and freezer.
 Plenty of cooking equipment, appliances and utensils supplied, dishware, cutlery and crockery for 10 people.

 Upstairs living room with leather sofas, fireplace, tv, cd/dvd player, selection of dvds and cds, Sky tv.
-Downstairs living room with casual sofas, tv, PS2, video player and selection of videos.
-Small living room off rear terrace with armchairs and table.
+Downstairs living room with casual sofas, tv, PS2, hard drive with movies.
+Cosy additional living room off rear terrace with armchairs and table.
 Reading room on top floor of pigeonnier tower.
-Seating and small table for 2 in 3 double bedrooms.
+Seating and small table for 2 in each of the three double bedrooms.

 Four bedrooms each with private, en suite bathroom.
-Two bedrooms upstairs with king size double beds, clothes storage, 2 chairs.
-Two bedrooms downstairs, one with king size double bed, one with 2 single beds.
+Two bedrooms upstairs with king size double beds, clothes storage, seating areas.
+Two bedrooms downstairs, one with king size double bed and option of two single children's beds (family suite for four), one bedroom with 2 single beds.

 Four en suite bathrooms, with walk-in shower, toilet, basin, 2 with full baths.

 Additional powder room/spare toilet upstairs.